 Corporate Income Tax, which is an in-scope revenue stream, is not currently disclosed at the company level.
-Federal law, including Section 6103 of the
+Federal law, including Section 6103 of the Commented [U38]: The MSG has not been in operation since March.
+This should be noted and no claims of consultation beyond that point should be made.
+Further, it should be clear that these are the recommendations of Deloitte on its own.
+My further comments reflect this understanding of our circumstances.

-Internal Revenue Code (26 U.S.C.), which provides for the confidentiality of tax returns and return information, prohibits unilateral disclosure by the U.S. government of taxpayer information at the company level.
+Internal Revenue Code (26 U.S.C.), which provides for the confidentiality of tax returns and return information, authorizes disclosure by the U.S. government of taxpayer information at the company level provided the taxpayer explicitly authorizes such disclosure; but most in-scope companies have chosen not to authorize tax disclosure.
 However, the U.S. Treasury does publicly disclose Corporate Income Tax on an aggregate basis by industry, including for the oil and gas and mining industries.
-Also, the IRS, which is under the U.S. Treasury umbrella, has the right to audit individual taxpayer returns.
-In addition, some companies disclose Corporate Income Tax data as part of EITI reporting, to fulfill regulatory requirements in other countries, or as part of their own transparency reporting.
-Fuller tax disclosure would require either new legislation and/or expanded voluntary company disclosure.
-Based on consultations conducted in preparation of this report, the USEITI MSG members and other stakeholders did not see a path to either at this time.
+Also, the IRS, which is under the U.S. Treasury umbrella, has the right to audit taxpayer returns.
+In addition, some companies disclose Corporate Income Tax data as part of EITI reporting, to fulfill regulatory requirements in other countries, or as part of their voluntary transparency reporting.
+Fuller tax disclosure would require implementation of Dodd-Frank Section 1504.

-• Beneficial ownership disclosures are required by Section 2.5 of the EITI Standard starting on January 1, 2020.
+Beneficial ownership disclosures are required by Section 2.5 of the EITI Standard starting on January 1, 2020.
 There is an existing framework of Federal banking, securities, mineral extraction and other regulations which require routine disclosure of significant owners and "responsible persons" for U.S. companies in many situations.
 There are also existing ethics rules which require Federal employees to disclose financial interests in companies and limit conflicts of interest.
 (See page 30 for more detail).
-However, because companies can register in any of the 50 states, there is no single authoritative source for beneficial ownership information, and the level of disclosure at the state level varies widely.
-Based on consultations conducted in preparation of this report, the USEITI MSG members and other stakeholders did not see a legislative or regulatory path to create such a source at the present time.
+However, companies can register in any of the 50 states, and no state requires tracking or disclosure of beneficial ownership information.